 With network traffic everywhere increasing at an unprecedented rate, the demand for larger bandwidth and great speeds is getting higher than ever.
-PoE switch with unsurpassed advantages in enhancing flexibility & reliability and decreasing OPEX, is intensively applied to keep network at peak utilization.
-Among the various port design, a managed 24 port PoE switch is consider a decent option for both business and home network.
-So when to make a move toward a 24 port PoE switch?
-How to deploy a 24 port PoE switch to optimize your network?
+Managed PoE switch with unsurpassed advantages in enhancing flexibility & reliability and decreasing OPEX, is intensively applied to keep network at peak utilization.
+Among the various port design, a 24 port managed PoE switch is considered as a decent option for both business and home network.
+So when to make a move toward a managed 24 port PoE switch?
+How to deploy a managed PoE switch 24 port to optimize your network?
 That’s what we are going to explore in this article.

 VLAN and VoIP Support: Ever want to have Wifi deployment and have a guest network?
 VLANs can help with this.
 It is much easier to go with a managed switch if you are going to have multiple subnets/VLANs or need to configure and manage specific ports etc. Moreover, Anything to do with VoIP configuration should always involve managed PoE switches.